It’s important to get expert life insurance shopping advice.

-This rider pays your premium should you become disabled for a long period of time.
+The waiver of premium rider pays your premium should you become disabled for a long period of time.
 Therefore, if you cannot make payments on your life insurance due to a disability, chances are you cannot pay other bills either.
 In addition to your life insurance, it makes perfect sense to purchase long-term disability as well.
 It will help cover your monthly expenses while you are disabled.

 Child Protection Rider Or Child Life Insurance

-This will pay a death benefit should your child die.
+The child rider will pay a death benefit should your child die.
 The death of a child is possibly the worst experience a parent can have.
 This rider will provide a benefit that would allow you to grieve & take time from work without worrying about bills and finances for a duration of time.

 Your guide to the application process